 - Clinics carry the float — often for weeks — on unpaid reimbursements

 Luna's claim was different.
-Not because the insurance company moved faster.
-But because QuillsFlow changed what arrived at the insurer's door: a complete, AI-verified claim payload with optional wearable data attached — requiring no human intervention to approve.
+Not because the insurance company moved faster on its own.
+But because QuillsFlow changed what arrived at the insurer's door: a complete, reviewed claim payload — not a PDF export waiting to be re-keyed.

 This is what we're building

-QuillsFlow is not a billing software company.
-It is not an insurance portal.
-It is veterinary practice management software — built to run the full clinical encounter — with real-time insurer adjudication as a first-class outcome, not an afterthought.
-QuillsFlow delivers the claim.
-The insurer adjudicates.
+QuillsFlow is not a billing add-on.
+It is a veterinary practice management software — built to run the full clinical encounter — with real-time claims processing and submission as a first-class part of the platform, not an afterthought.
+QuillsFlow prepares and delivers the claim.
+The insurer decides.

 Luna went home.
 Sarah paid $328.
-The claim was closed in 3 minutes and 42 seconds.
+The claim was filed before she left the exam room.
 That is the future of veterinary care.
 We're building it.